 More than 50 years later Southern Cross Healthcare Group represents a diverse range of health and financial services businesses:

-The Southern Cross Healthcare Group is not, in itself, a legal entity.
-It is the strategic core of the Southern Cross businesses, united by a common brand, a not-for-profit philosophy and the goal of achieving better value healthcare for New Zealanders.
+The Southern Cross Healthcare Group is made up of various legal entities, united by a common brand, a not-for-profit philosophy and the goal of achieving better value healthcare for New Zealanders.

-The legal name of the Southern Cross Health Society is Southern Cross Medical Care Society (a not-for-profit friendly society constituted under the Friendly Societies and Credit Unions Act 1982).
-The other Southern Cross businesses are subsidiaries of the Southern Cross Health Trust (a charitable trust registered as a charitable entity under the Charities Act 2005).
+The legal name of the Southern Cross Health Society is Southern Cross Medical Care Society (a not-for-profit Friendly Society constituted under the Friendly Societies and Credit Unions Act 1982).
+The other Southern Cross entities are the Southern Cross Health Trust (a charitable trust registered as a charitable entity under the Charities Act 2005) and its subsidiaries.

 More information can be found in the Society and Trust annual reports.